 This machine uses a gas shock under the molded seat.
 Similar to other hydraulic-piston models, this machine is quieter.
 But it doesn’t provide a very realistic rowing motion by design.

-The Velocity Exercise Magnetic Rower utilizes a Drum Magnetic Control System and an electronic tension control.
-It features an easy-to-read LCD screen and comes programmed with more than a few training programs to get you started.
+The Velocity Exercise Rower utilizes a Drum Magnetic Control System and an electronic tension control.
+It features an easy-to-read LCD display and comes programmed with more than a few training programs to get you started.
 The saddle is molded polyurethane, while the beam below it is anodized aluminum.
 This machine is known for stability and comfort.

 Some of the bonus features on the Velocity include a heart rate monitor with simple controls.
 The manual resistance knob is one of the more expensive additions.

-One of the things that make the Model D stand out is the PM5 Monitor, which not only provides useful information about your workout, it also can be used to play games.
+One of the things that make the Model D indoor rowing stand out is the PM5 Monitor, which not only provides useful information about your workout, it also can be used to play games.
 While the Model D isn't the most inexpensive item on the market, you get very decent value for the price.

 The value that you get for the cost is almost unmatched.

-The Marcy provides resistance via a magnetic fly wheel.
+Perfect for indoor rowing, this Marcy provides resistance via a magnetic fly wheel.
 The machine is quiet most of the time, but it can squeak a bit.
 The monitor is very simple, as it should be for such an inexpensive model.
 The only disadvantage is that it doesn't track your progress as well as other machines in higher price ranges.
 So while this is a pretty decent budget rower, if you plan to share it with family, you might want to spend a little more money.

-This less-expensive row machine has a decent computer with a chest strap for measuring your heart rate while you work out.
+This less-expensive magnetic rowing machine has a decent computer with a chest strap for measuring your heart rate while you work out.
 The In-Touch Fitness Monitor includes 12 pre-programmed workouts.
 Most people that own the machine compliment it, though there are some that say the seat could be a little more comfortable.

 The Stamina X has wider footrests than its previous model.
 While sturdy, this particular machine can be quite noisy to use.
 If you want to watch television or listen to a podcast while you work out, the sound of the rowing might disturb you or others.
 While this machine is considered a folding model, you can't store it upright, and it does have a relatively large footprint.

 The Stamina ATS Air Rower is a wind resistance machine with a multi-function performance monitor.
-With large footplates, and an angled, upholstered seat for comfort, this machine slides smoothly.
+With large foot pedals, and an angled, upholstered seat for comfort, this machine slides smoothly.
 You can monitor your distance, time, speed, and calories burned on the elegant display.
 And the device folds up and can be wheeled away for easy storage.

-This space-saving rower will give you the full-body workout you require for a very moderate price in comparison to similar models.
+This space-saving rower will give you the full body workout you require for a very moderate price in comparison to similar models.
 The wind-resistant design keeps this machine affordable, which is excellent as an introductory model.